 Hemophilia B results from too little of a plasma protein called factor IX, which helps blood clot.
 As in hemophilia A, hemophilia B can be mild, moderate, or severe.
 The greater the deficiency, the more severe the symptoms.

 Hemophilia can be treated by replacing missing blood clotting factors.
 This is called clotting factor replacement therapy.
 Clotting factors are replaced by injecting (infusing) a clotting factor concentrate into a vein.
 Infusions of clotting factors help blood to clot normally.
-Clotting factor replacement therapy can treat bleeding episodes or prevent bleeding.
+Clotting factor replacement therapy can treat/help control bleeding episodes or prevent bleeding.
 It can prevent severe blood loss and complications from bleeding such as damage to muscle, joints, and organs.